 As mentioned, spoofed receiver messaging may not be directed only at senders, but also at receivers participating in the session.
 For example, an attacker may direct phony receiver feedback messages to selected receivers in the group causing those receivers to suppress feedback that might have otherwise been transmitted.
 This attack could compromise the ability of those receivers to achieve reliable transfer.
-Also, suppressed congestion control feedback could cause the sender to perhaps transmit at a rate unfair to those attacked receivers if their fair congestion control rate were lower than other receivers in the group.
+Also, suppressed congestion control feedback could cause the sender to transmit at a rate unfair to those attacked receivers if their fair congestion control rate were lower.